panda3d/panda3d-docs/programming/hardware-support/joystick-support.rst

 this topic.

-We'll be starting with a little bit of theory to get you some knowledge of the underlaying system to be able to understand how gamepad support works.
+We'll be starting with a little bit of theory to get you some knowledge of the underlying system to be able to understand how gamepad support works.
 The support for devices is given through evdev, the joystick api or xinput dependent on the OS you are using.
-Hence all devices that are reccognized by your system will be available by the engine.
+Hence all devices that are recognized by your system will be available by the engine.
 Each connected device will be classified by one of the following device classes (DC)